puppetlabs/puppet-docs/source/pe/2.0/compliance_using.markdown

 If **different** changes were made to the **same resource** on several nodes, the changes will be grouped for easy comparison.
 You can:

 - Accept or reject **each cluster** of changes
-- View the individual node pages to approve or reject the changes selectively <!-- TK This does not match the text on the page but seems to match the behavior.
-Investigate. -->
+- View the individual node pages to approve or reject the changes selectively

 #### Convergence of differing baselines